8 Horror Films That Are Inspired by True Stories

 Writer-director Wes Craven was creeped out by a story in the L.A.
 Times about three immigrants who died in their sleep.
 In one case, the man’s family begged him to go to sleep, but he insisted that his nightmares were different from anything he’d ever experienced and was terrified he’d die if he went to sleep.
 When he finally did fall asleep…he died.
 Craven also said that villain Freddy Krueger was based on a real-life creep: “The hat was the kind worn by men when I was a kid, and there was one particular man who scared me.
 He was a drunk that came down the sidewalk and woke me up when I was sleeping.
 I went to the window to look…He looked right into my eyes.
 I went back and hid for what I thought was hours.
 I finally crept back to the window, and he was still there!
 Then he started walking almost half-backwards so that he could keep looking at me.”

-These are the most haunted places in Canada, according to paranormal experts.
+Check out the most haunted places in Canada, according to paranormal experts.

 The Blob (1958)